How Big Should Your Software Partner Be?

 Similar Software in the Portfolio

 Bigger companies typically cover more industries, so finding a firm that’s done similar work isn’t always tied to throughput.
-Size comes with breadth, though: You’ll get a wide array of experience and a lot of team members to pull insights from, even if they aren’t directly attached to the project.
+Size comes with breadth, though: you’ll get a wide array of experience and a lot of team members to pull insights from, even if they aren’t directly attached to the project.

 Smaller organizations aim for deep knowledge to make up the gap.
 Teams like Envy Labs punch above their weight in specialized fields (educational technology and life sciences, for us).
 There are fewer team members to poll for knowledge, but it’s more likely that you’ll get the same group of contributors if there’s an example piece of work you like.